-Emerging - 1 Developing - 2 Sustaining - 3 Students can be seen Students can be seen Students can be seen a) Engaging in critical thinking as they: read grade-level texts, including industry-themed readings, and think about problems that include multiple components; support ideas and construct solutions with examples; write about their process and solutions; and discuss important questions that emerge from the pathway industry. a) Engaging in critical thinking as they: read a variety of complex texts, including technical documents and solve problems of increasing challenge and complexity; support their ideas and solutions with evidence and commentary; write academic and industry-related texts to persuade, inform, and narrate using basic academic and technical vocabulary; and begin to practice some of the unique ways that the pathway industry approaches problems, asks questions, analyzes information, and arrives at conclusions. a) Engaging in deep critical thinking as they: read demanding, complex texts including industry technical documents, solve tough problems found in the real world, and grapple with complex dilemmas; evaluate and marshal evidence in support of specific claims; write argumentative, informative, and narrative texts, including those used in industry settings, using advanced academic and technical vocabulary; and practice and apply industry-specific techniques for: data analysis and representation questioning of peers and partners problem solving of real-world challenges (i.e. "think like an engineer" or "solve problems like a doctor") writing in a variety of genres b) Designing project solutions as they: critique project work; share their work with adults; and complete work that mostly aligns with Common Core State Standards and other pathway outcomes. b) Designing project solutions as they: gather teacher, peer, and industry partner feedback into revisions of project work; defend their work to adults, including business or community members; and demonstrate proficiency on the Common Core State Standards and other pathway outcomes. speaking to client audiences. b) Designing and defending high-quality solutions as they: incorporate teacher, peer, and industry partner feedback into multiple revisions of project work; defend their work publicly to peers and adults from beyond the classroom, including business and community members; and explain and demonstrate proficiency on the Common Core State Standards and other pathway outcomes.
+Linked Learning is Rigorous & Integrated Emerging - 1 Developing - 2 Sustaining - 3 Students can be seen: Students can be seen: Students can be seen: a) Engaging in critical thinking as they: Read grade-level texts and think about problems that include multiple components; Support ideas and construct solutions with examples; Write about their process and solutions; Discuss important questions that emerge from the pathway industry. a) Engaging in critical thinking as they: Read a variety of complex texts and solve problems of increasing challenge and complexity; Support their ideas and solutions with evidence and commentary; Write to persuade, inform, and narrate using basic academic vocabulary; Begin to practice some of the unique ways that the pathway industry approaches problems, asks questions, analyzes information, and arrives at conclusions. a) Engaging in deep critical thinking as they: b) Designing project solutions as they: Critique project work; Share their work with adults; Complete work that mostly aligns with Common Core State Standards. b) Designing project solutions as they: Gather teacher, peer, and industry partner feedback into revisions of project work; Defend their work to adults, including business or community members; Demonstrate mastery of the Common Core State Standards. b) Designing and defending high-quality solutions as they: Incorporate teacher, peer, and industry partner feedback into multiple revisions of project work; Defend their work publicly to peers and adults from beyond the classroom, including business and community members; Explain how they are demonstrating mastery of the Common Core State Standards. c) Participating in projects that incorporate concepts and skills from at least two subject areas. c) Pointing out connections as they engage in theme-based interdisciplinary projects that blend knowledge and skills from three or more subject areas. c) Synthesizing knowledge and ideas as they engage in theme- based interdisciplinary projects that combine three or more subject areas.

-- Modeling the thinking tools and processes required for good reading, writing, and problem solving. - Constantly looking for ways to increase the rigor of assignments and projects and to prepare students for college-level academic work. - Helping students understand the habits of mind used by professionals in their pathway industry. - Collaborating with colleagues to make connections across classes and with the pathway theme.
+- Modeling the thinking tools and processes required for good reading, writing, and problem solving. - Constantly looking for ways to increase the rigor of assignments and projects and to prepare students for college-level academic work. - Helping students understand the habits of mind used by professionals in their pathway industry. - Collaborating with colleagues to make connections across classes and with the pathway theme. - Designing lessons and projects by starting with performance mapping of standards.

-- Explicitly teaching reading strategies, problem-solving techniques, and questioning skills that foster critical thinking. - Organizing classroom inquiry around demanding questions, texts, and projects that require students to master challenging content and apply new skills that are aligned with the Common Core State Standards and other pathway outcomes. - Helping students to think like a scientist, design like an engineer, write like an author, and so on by modeling the unique cognitive skills and strategies from the pathway industry.
+- Explicitly teaching students reading strategies, problem solving techniques, and questioning skills that foster critical thinking. - Organizing classroom inquiry around demanding questions, texts, and projects that require students to master challenging content and apply new skills that align with the Common Core standards. - Helping students to think like a scientist, design like an engineer, write like an author, and so on by modeling the unique cognitive skills and strategies from the pathway industry. - Collaborating with colleagues to design and implement interdisciplinary projects.